GOOD NIGHT, IRENE

 by David Sisler

 It was one of those memories which springs to mind for no apparent reason.
-I was lured in by a newspaper article entitled, "Twins are making money on the Internet."
-My twin sons, Michael and Matthew, surf the Net, so it was a natural attraction.
+I was lured in by a 1996 newspaper article entitled, "Twins are making money on the Internet."
+My twin sons, Michael and Matthew, frequently surf the Net, so it was a natural attraction.
 Jason and Matthew Olim, the story said, started an Internet business which sells compact disks.
-Annual sales were good, and a profit was expected soon.
+That year they were doing about $3 million annually and hoped to break into the black soon.

-My unrequested recollection was triggered by the statement: "Music is pre-sold.
+My unrequested recollection was triggered by the statement: "Music is pre- sold.
 You want Hootie and the Blowfish because you've seen the video."
-Hootie and the Blowfish (for the uninitiated, and that includes yours truly) won the 1996 Grammy for best new artist, and pop group vocal performance for the song "Let Her Cry."
+Hootie and the Blowfish (for the uninitiated, and that includes yours truly) won 1996's Grammy for best new artist, and pop group vocal performance for the song "Let Her Cry."
+I have no idea.
 I had to ask.

 The name of this ensemble triggered a remembrance of Miss Irene Lowell Kirkeby, late of Boston ("Home of the bean and the cod, where the Lowells speak only to the Cabots and the Cabots speak only to God" thus saith Ogden Nash).
 Miss Kirkeby was the head of the French Language Department at Frostburg State University when I was an undergraduate there.
 Actually, Miss Kirkeby was the French language department.

-Before I married Miss Bonnie Belle Carter and she became my roommate, my roommate was one Robert Michael Norris, of Severna Park, Maryland, a French major.
-Bob frequently recounted "Kirkebys" amusing anecdotes generated by the venerable professor.
+Well, before I married Miss Bonnie Belle Carter and began rooming with her, my roommate was one Robert Michael Norris, of Severna Park, Maryland, a French major.
+Bob frequently recounted "Kirkebys" amusing anecdotes generated by the venerable professor, unbeknownst to the venerable professor to the great amusement of all who heard them.
 Miss Kirkeby, never heard them.
 She would no doubt have remarked, as Queen Victoria is alleged to have responded when an off-color story was recounted to her, "We are not amused."

 "Class," she said, "today I heard the most positively vulgar song.
 It was called, (say it flat, not the way presidential candidate Richard Nixon did on "Laugh-In," and make the "S" almost an "SH") Sock It To Me (pause) Baby!'"